WP Simple Pay Blog

 Generally, you wouldn’t include app store logos during the checkout process.
 Your shoppers might click them to download your app and never complete their purchase.
 But it’s smart to include them in an accessible place on your website, like the footer.

-Trust Badge Locations
+Trust Badge Placements

-Customers generally don’t go looking for trust badges, so it’s best to put them in places they can’t miss, or near points where you want them to input information or make a decision.
+Customers generally don’t go looking for trust badges, so it’s best to put them in places they can’t miss or near points where you want them to input information or make a decision.

 Key Takeaway